Yair Polishook Baritone, yair polishook singer

 Polishook finished his Master degree in singing at the Trinity-Laban College of music and dance in 2012 with Mr. Omar Ebrahim.

-Polishook has sung with the leading orchestras and choirs in Israel, among them – the Israel Philharmonic Orchestra, the Israel Symphony Orchestra Rishon Le'zion, the Jerusalem Baroque Orchestra, the Israel Camerata Jerusalem and the Israeli Opera House.
+Polishook has sung with the leading orchestras and choirs in Israel, among them – the Israel Philharmonic Orchestra, the Israel Symphony Orchestra Rishon Le'zion, the Jerusalem Baroque Orchestra and the Israel Camerata Jerusalem.
+Today acts as a house singer for the Israeli Opera House.

-Polishook has had the privilege to work with renowned conductors such as Maestri Helmuth Rilling, Roberto Abbado, Andrew Parrott, Matthew Halls and Saleem Abboud-Ashkar.
-In the Israeli opera house productions, with Maestri Frédéric Chaslin, Omer Wellber, Daniel Cohen and David Stern to name a few.
+Polishook has had the privilege to work with renowned conductors such as Maestri Helmuth Rilling, Christophe Rousset, Roberto Abbado, Andrew Parrott, Matthew Halls and Saleem Abboud-Ashkar.
+In the Israeli opera house productions, with Maestri Dan Ettinger, Frédéric Chaslin, Omer Wellber, Daniel Cohen and David Stern to name a few.

-Polishook has appeared in numerous Music Festivals, both in Israel and in Europe, including the Biennale di Venezia (with Meitar ensemble of contemporary music, 2014) Music Fest Perugia ('le Nozze di Figaro'), the Abu-Gosh Festival, the Israeli Music Festival and others.
+Polishook has appeared in numerous Music Festivals, both in Israel and in Europe, including the Beaune Festival International d'Opéra Baroque (with ensemble Les Talens Lyriques, France), the Biennale di Venezia (with Meitar ensemble of contemporary music, 2014), Music Fest Perugia ('le Nozze di Figaro'), the Abu-Gosh Festival, the Israeli Music Festival and others.